Vietnam veteran scammed out of nearly $34,000 by phone tricks, coercion

 LAS VEGAS (KLAS) — Ernest Harris III finds small joy in balancing his checkbook online every morning.

-The small joy has become a daily routine for the 75-year-old man since he and his wife moved to Las Vegas in 2000 and his time as an army combat medic in the late 1960s.
+It has become a daily routine for the 75-year-old man since he and his wife moved to Las Vegas in 2000.
+Harris was an Army combat medic in the late 1960s

 “Due to my occupation in Vietnam, I was exposed to Agent Orange,” Harris told Nexstar’s KLAS Wednesday morning, detailing the tactical herbicide proven to cause certain cancers and illnesses, according to the U.S. Department of Veteran Affairs.